Luponsky/visual16S/README.md

 Beta diversity
 ==============

 Use plot\_beta\_diversity to plot beta diversity.
 Change 'method' to draw different beta diversity plot.
+You can locate specific sample in beta diversity plot by the table printed to the screen.

 ### Bray-Curtis